-- · How do you think this effect works? - · Why do you think it is so important to keep the camera from moving when you touch it to pause or un-pause? - · Why is it important to be able to pause your recording instead of stopping it? - · Have you seen any movies that might have used this special effect? - · Find George Méliès films on the internet: archive.org/details/IllusionsFantasmagoriques - See if you can spot the substitution splices. - What other special effects do you see?
-Can you figure out how they were done? - · How do you think computer-generated imagery (CGI) has changed special effects in movies?
+- · How do you think this effect works? - Why do you think it is so important to keep the camera from moving when you touch it to pause or un-pause? - · What movies have you seen that might have used this special effect? - Find and watch a George Méliès film on the internet: archive.org/details/IllusionsFantasmagoriques - See if you can spot the substitution splices. - What other special effects do you see?
+Can you figure out how they were done? - When professional movie-makers do a substitution splice, do you think they pressed a "pause" button on the camera, or do you think there might be another way to accomplish the same thing?
+If so, how? - How do you think computer-generated imagery (CGI) has changed special effects in movies? - How can we know when we are seeing special effects in movies?
+Can you think of an example of when it would be important to know if something is a special effect or not?